EVORA-project/evora-ontology/models/docs/ContactPoint.md

   addressRegion:
     name: addressRegion
     description: The region in which the locality is, and which is in the country.
-      For example, California or another appropriate first-level Administrative division
+      For example, California or another appropriate first-level Administrative division.
     title: region
     exact_mappings:
     - schema:addressRegion